 update-obs-source.sh

 Avoid running source-build updates from cron.
-If a dependency changes, a compile fails, or GitHub rate-limits the tag lookup, you want to catch that while you are watching the terminal instead of later.
+If a dependency changes, the compile fails, or GitHub rate-limits the tag lookup, you want to see the failure while you are watching the terminal.

 Remove OBS Studio from Debian